fahminlb33/devto-permitio-mcp/README.md

 1. Clone this repo `git clone https://github.com/fahminlb33/devto-permitio-mcp.git`
 2. Install packages `npm install`
 3. Perform database migration `npm db:migrate`
-4. Seed the database `npm db:seed`
+4. Seed the database `npm db:seed`, you will get user the credentials here.
+The password is "2025DEVChallenge"
 5. Copy the `.env.example` into `.env`, fill out the env with your Permit.io environment key!
+6. Sync the database with Permit.io `npm run permit:sync`

 Now you're ready to run the local PDP server before starting the Hono REST API and MCP server.